andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 {:.article-img}

 {:.image-caption}
-*Multi-Head Attention Mechanism from (<a href="https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf">Vaswani et al., 2017</a>)*
+*Multi-Head Attention Mechanism from (<a href="https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf" target="_blank">Vaswani et al., 2017</a>)*

 #### Further Reading on Transformers <a name="more-transformers"></a>

-For more a more in-depth discussion of the specifics of how transformers work, we recommend <a href="http://jalammar.github.io/illustrated-transformer/">this blog post</a> by Jay Allamar.
+For more a more in-depth discussion of the specifics of how transformers work, we recommend <a href="http://jalammar.github.io/illustrated-transformer/" target="_blank">this blog post</a> by Jay Allamar.

-For those who are interested in digging into the details of how to implement one of these transformer networks, <a href="https://nlp.seas.harvard.edu/2018/04/03/attention.html">this excellent article</a> from Harvard's NLP group provides a walkthrough of a fully functioning Python implementation.
+For those who are interested in digging into the details of how to implement one of these transformer networks, <a href="https://nlp.seas.harvard.edu/2018/04/03/attention.html" target="_blank">this excellent article</a> from Harvard's NLP group provides a walkthrough of a fully functioning Python implementation.

 ## References <a name="references"></a>

-- <a href="https://arxiv.org/pdf/1409.0473.pdf">Bahdanau, Dzmitry, Kyunghyun Cho, and Yoshua Bengio.
+- <a href="https://arxiv.org/pdf/1409.0473.pdf" target="_blank">Bahdanau, Dzmitry, Kyunghyun Cho, and Yoshua Bengio.
 "Neural machine translation by jointly learning to align and translate." arXiv preprint arXiv:1409.0473 (2014).</a>
 - <a href="http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.21.3248&rep=rep1&type=pdf" target="_blank">Cavnar, William B., and John M. Trenkle.
 "N-gram-based text categorization."
 In *Proceedings of SDAIR-94, 3rd annual symposium on document analysis and information retrieval*, vol. 161175.
 1994</a>.
-- <a href="https://arxiv.org/pdf/1601.06733.pdf">Cheng, Jianpeng, Li Dong, and Mirella Lapata.
+- <a href="https://arxiv.org/pdf/1601.06733.pdf" target="_blank">Cheng, Jianpeng, Li Dong, and Mirella Lapata.
 "Long short-term memory-networks for machine reading." arXiv preprint arXiv:1601.06733 (2016).</a>
 - <a href="http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.676.4320&rep=rep1&type=pdf" target="_blank">Gers, Felix A., Jürgen Schmidhuber, and Fred Cummins.
 "Learning to forget: Continual prediction with LSTM."
 (1999): 850-855</a>.
 - <a href="https://pdfs.semanticscholar.org/a096/8b29aa9d4d5aae6456d7c1dbbe62fbfa9b0d.pdf" target="_blank">Guthrie, David, Ben Allison, Wei Liu, Louise Guthrie, and Yorick Wilks.
 "A closer look at skip-gram modelling."
 In LREC, pp. 1222-1225.
 2006</a>.
 - <a href="https://www.researchgate.net/profile/Yann_Lecun/publication/2453996_Convolutional_Networks_for_Images_Speech_and_Time-Series/links/0deec519dfa2325502000000.pdf" target="_blank">LeCun, Yann, and Yoshua Bengio.
 "Convolutional networks for images, speech, and time series."
 The handbook of brain theory and neural networks 3361, no. 10 (1995): 1995</a>.
-- <a href="https://pdfs.semanticscholar.org/969a/289e8f5f6f6a5f2131fd92aedfd3f666c686.pdf">Luong, Minh-Thang, Hieu Pham, and Christopher D. Manning.
+- <a href="https://pdfs.semanticscholar.org/969a/289e8f5f6f6a5f2131fd92aedfd3f666c686.pdf" target="_blank">Luong, Minh-Thang, Hieu Pham, and Christopher D. Manning.
 "Effective approaches to attention-based neural machine translation." arXiv preprint arXiv:1508.04025 (2015).</a>
 - <a href="https://www.isca-speech.org/archive/interspeech_2010/i10_1045.html" target="_blank">Mikolov, Tomáš, Martin Karafiát, Lukáš Burget, Jan Černocký, and Sanjeev Khudanpur.
 "Recurrent neural network based language model."
 In *Eleventh annual conference of the international speech communication association*.
 2010</a>.
 - <a href="https://arxiv.org/abs/1802.05365" target="_blank">Peters, Matthew E., Mark Neumann, Mohit Iyyer, Matt Gardner, Christopher Clark, Kenton Lee, and Luke Zettlemoyer.
 "Deep contextualized word representations." arXiv preprint arXiv:1802.05365 (2018).</a>
 - <a href="https://maxwell.ict.griffith.edu.au/spl/publications/papers/ieeesp97_schuster.pdf" target="_blank">Schuster, Mike, and Kuldip K. Paliwal.
 "Bidirectional recurrent neural networks." *IEEE Transactions on Signal Processing 45*, no. 11 (1997): 2673-2681</a>.
-- <a href="https://arxiv.org/pdf/1409.3215.pdf">Sutskever, I., O. Vinyals, and Q. V. Le.
+- <a href="https://arxiv.org/pdf/1409.3215.pdf" target="_blank">Sutskever, I., O. Vinyals, and Q. V. Le.
 "Sequence to sequence learning with neural networks."
 Advances in NIPS (2014).</a>
 - <a href="https://www.aaai.org/ocs/index.php/AAAI/AAAI17/paper/viewPaper/14806" target="_blank">Szegedy, Christian, Sergey Ioffe, Vincent Vanhoucke, and Alexander A. Alemi.
 "Inception-v4, inception-resnet and the impact of residual connections on learning."
 In T*hirty-First AAAI Conference on Artificial Intelligence*.
 2017</a>.
 - <a href="https://www.aclweb.org/anthology/P10-1040/" target="_blank">Turian, Joseph, Lev Ratinov, and Yoshua Bengio.
 "Word representations: a simple and general method for semi-supervised learning."
 In *Proceedings of the 48th annual meeting of the association for computational linguistics*, pp. 384-394.
 Association for Computational Linguistics, 2010</a>.
-- <a href="https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf">Vaswani, Ashish, et al. "Attention is all you need."
+- <a href="https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf" target="_blank">Vaswani, Ashish, et al. "Attention is all you need."
 Advances in neural information processing systems.
 2017.</a>